Julien-R44/hot-hook/README.md

 # Hot Hook

-Hot Hook is a simple and lightweight library for adding hot module reloading in NodeJS with ESM.
+Hot Hook is a simple and lightweight library for adding hot module replacement in NodeJS with ESM.

 You know how in frameworks like React or VueJS, you edit a file and the page updates automatically without needing to refresh?
 Well, it's the same concept but for NodeJS.